samscibelli/samscibelli.github.io/_pages/about.md

 About Me
 ======

 Hi there!
 I'm Samantha Scibelli, a Jansky Postdoctoral Fellow at the [National Radio Astronomy Observatory (NRAO)](https://public.nrao.edu) in Charlottesville, VA.
 I am interested in the broader topics of star formation, astrochemistry and radio astronomy.
+See [Research Interests](#current-research-interests) and follow me on [ResearchGate](https://www.researchgate.net/profile/Samantha-Scibelli-2)!

 Before my start at NRAO, I completed my PhD as a NSF Graduate Research Fellow in the Department of Astronomy and [Steward Observatory](https://www.as.arizona.edu/) at the University of Arizona.
 During my thesis I focused on constraining the physical, kinematic, and chemical structure of low-mass prestellar cores to better understand their evolution.
-See [Current Research Interests](#current-research-interests) and follow me on [ResearchGate](https://www.researchgate.net/profile/Samantha-Scibelli-2)!

 In my free time I enjoy cuddling with my cat, Tabatha, going for hikes, cooking new recipes and reading popular science books.
 Passionate about science writing myself, I also completed a Science Communications Certificate at the University of Arizona.
 [A short memoir](https://www.terrain.org/2020/science-stories/a-witch-to-the-stars/), describing my early childhood and how I got interested in astronomy, has been published online at [terrian.org](https://www.terrain.org/).
 I've written science articles on the hidden secrets of local squirrels in [The Daily Wildcat](https://www.wildcat.arizona.edu/article/2020/12/sc-squirrel-graduate?fbclid=IwAR0FxdXDpPEO1BSMkoRu7liYYbnPFCv7BQN3ONdx_y5F-MX8aZrEZd0vKLg), and another on how satellite communication networks will negatively affect radio astronomy in the [Green Valley News](https://www.gvnews.com/news/scientists-too-many-satellites-will-hurt-research/article_1e67426e-3b4c-11eb-93ad-d31d0c5c00f4.html).